Skip to Content

 • female perpetration of violence

-• forensic supervision
+• forensic supervision and consultation

 Leadership and Service

-• leading OPA’s provincial Forensic and Correctional Consultation Group from 2021-2023
+• Lead, OPA Provincial Forensic and Correctional Consultation Group (2021–2023)

 Professional Memberships

-• the Canadian Psychological Association
+• Canadian Psychological Association

-• the International Society for Therapeutic Jurisprudence
+• International Society for Therapeutic Jurisprudence

-• the Society for Personality Assessment
+• Society for Personality Assessment

-• the International Society of Trauma and Dissociation
+• International Society of Trauma and Dissociation

-• the International Society for Traumatic Stress Studies
+• International Society for Traumatic Stress Studies

 *Dr. Goldenson’s CV is available upon request.